akansha8114/DevTinder_Frontend/README.md

 -now build Logut and Profile page
 -get the feed and add the feed in the store
 -Built the usercard on the feed
+-Edit profile feature
+-Show toast message on saving the profile